HectorRicardo/simple-music-app/README.md

     a Bluetooth headset).
   - Google Assistant.

-* What does "*controllable to a basic level*" mean?
+*What does "*controllable to a basic level*" mean?
 It means that you can issue to the player some of the most common playback commands, such as Play, Pause, Stop, Rewind, Fast forward, skip to next, etc..

 The places from which an audio or video player is controllable are known as **controllers**.
 The app's UI, the player notification, the external media hardware media buttons and the Google Assistant are all examples of controllers.
-There are other possible controllers that can control the player, but the listed ones are the minimum-mandatory ones.
+You can program/setup your app so your player can receive commands from other controllers, but the ones listed here are the minimum-mandatory ones.

 **Requirement 2 (Generic media app)**: A well-designed media app should "play well together" with other apps that play audio.
 It should "take turns" and cooperate with other